Susana has a background in psychology and counseling and a special interest in mental health during pregnancy.

 Does Crying During Pregnancy Hurt Baby?

-One question many moms to have is whether crying causes stress to the baby and can cause harm.
+One question many expecting mothers have is whether crying causes stress to the baby and can cause harm.
 The answer to that is no. Crying relieves stress and actually reduces your stress levels.
 It's good to get those emotions out so cry as often as you feel like it.

 3. Relationship Issues